ciscoheat/superforms-web/src/routes/migration/+page.md

 validate(`tags[${i}].name`, { update: false });
 ```

-This also applies to generic components, so you should change the type of the field prop, as described on the [componentization page](https://superforms.vercel.app/components):
+This also applies to generic components.
+The types have been simplified, so you should change them to this, also described on the [componentization page](https://superforms.vercel.app/components):

 ```svelte
 <script lang="ts">